 Dr. Voelz has been involved in sports throughout his life, beginning with tennis and basketball, and continuing with soccer and golf.
 He has coached these four sports at Concordia Seminary (soccer and basketball also at CTS-Fort Wayne), and was inducted into the sports hall of fame at Concordia University Wisconsin in 2003 for his contributions as both a player and a coach.
 He is also an avid devotee of contract bridge, and with colleague Jeff Kloha has directed the Concordia Wine Society since 2001.
 He has been married to his wife, Judy, since 1977.
 They have one son, Jonathan, who is involved in golf professionally.

-- Professor of Exegetical Theology
+- Chair and Professor of Exegetical Theology

 - A.A., Concordia College, Milwaukee, Wis.